Back

 All companies doing business in New Jersey must be registered with the New Jersey Division of Revenue and Enterprise Services (DORES).
 Information on registration can be found in the publication New Jersey Tax Guide Starting a Business in New Jersey .

 S Corporations and Qualified Subchapter S Subsidiaries with Federal Acceptance Letters Dated on and after December 22, 2022.
 Without exception, federal S corporations (or Qualified Subchapter S Subsidiaries (QSSS)) must be registered with DORES as a corporation, provide proof that they received federal S corporation (or QSSS) status, and submit the Shareholder Jurisdictional Consent.
+See “What is a Shareholder Jurisdictional Consent and how does the taxpayer submit it?” for more information.

 S Corporations and Qualified Subchapter S Subsidiaries with Federal Acceptance Letters Dated Before December 22, 2022.
 Before the law change, if a federal S corporation (or QSSS) filed Form CBT-100S without making an affirmative election to be treated as an S corporation (or QSSS) for New Jersey purposes, the return was automatically converted to a C corporation return and taxed at that rate.
 If the federal S corporation (or QSSS) wants returns from privilege periods prior to December 22, 2022 accepted as New Jersey S corporation(or QSSS) returns, it will need to make a retroactive New Jersey S corporation (or QSSS) election for those periods.
-The S corporation (or QSSS) does not need to include any full-year privilege period that begins on or after December 22, 2022, in the retroactive S corporation application.
+The S corporation (or QSSS) does not need to include a payment for any full-year privilege period that begins on or after December 22, 2022, in the retroactive S corporation application.
 If the entity is not going to apply for retroactive S election (or QSSS election), it will owe the tax as if it was a C corporation for those periods.
 If the entity is not filing the retroactive S corporation (or QSSS) application but is going to file Form CBT-100S for privilege periods beginning on or after December 22, 2022, they must provide proof that they received federal S corporation (or QSSS) status and the Shareholder Jurisdictional Consent.

 2. How does the business provide proof that they received federal S corporation (or QSSS) status?